mgorav/semantic-data-catalog/README.md

 **_The Semantic Data Catalog_** brings, following benefits: .
 1. **Increase search accuracy and relevance**
     Build ontology based knowledge graph, which helps in understanding the meanings of _concepts_ and the _relationships_ between them, a semantic data catalog provides  accurate and relevant search results.
-This can be measured using:
+This can be measured using: Recall ,Precision
-        - Recall
-        - Precision

        ![recall & precession](recall_precession.png)

         NOTE: excessive metadata can have negative affect on search, as articulated by [Zipf Law](https://en.wikipedia.org/wiki/Zipf%27s_law)